NATIONAL YELLOW BAT DAY

 General Vo Nguyen Giap, commander of the North Vietnamese, prepared to ring in the lunar new year with a series of coordinated attacks, breaking the informal truce.

-Doug Bonnot, who was assigned to the 265th RRC (ABN) Operations NCOIC in the spring of 1970 and author of The Sentinel and the Shooter says, “The offensive would come as a surprise to many but personnel of the 265th RRC (ABN) were manning their sector defensive perimeter of Bien Hoa Air Base, along with the very few small units that believed their intelligence reports, some 12 hours before the Tet Offensive was launched.”
+Doug Bonnot, who was assigned to the 265th RRC (ABN) Operations NCOIC in the spring of 1970 and author of The Sentinel and the Shooter, says, “The offensive would come as a surprise to many, but personnel of the 265th RRC (ABN) were manning their sector defensive perimeter of Bien Hoa Air Base, along with the very few small units that believed their intelligence reports, some 12 hours before the Tet Offensive was launched.”

 The Viet Cong never breached these positions, and the Battle Flag of D: 275th Viet Cong Battalion hangs in the Sentinel Museum today.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalYellowBatDay

-Take some time to learn more about the Vietnam War and those who served.
+- Take some time to learn more about the Vietnam War and those who served.

-The Registrar at National Day Calendar approved the day in 2016.
+The Registrar at National Day Calendar proclaimed National Yellow Bat Day to be observed on April 21st, annually.
 For more information on National Yellow Bat Day or the Sentinel Chapter of the 101st Airborne Association, please write to Sentinel Chapter, PO Box 205, Telford, TN 37690.

 Q. How many people served during the Vietnam War?

 A. Approximately 500,000 U.S. military personnel served during the Vietnam War.